 Dear Alumni & Friends of VCU’s School of Allied Health Professions:

 True to our mission, SAHP is as “an integral part of VCU and serving as a major component of our Medical College of Virginia campus.
 The School recognizes the importance of being accountable to the students and their families, the Commonwealth, faculty, staff, alumni/alumnae, and other benefactors by using resources effectively.
-Strong linkages with clinical educators, preceptors, and the community are essential to the success of the School.”
+Strong linkages with clinical educators, preceptors, and the community are essential to the success of the School.
 That means that we want strong relationships with you – our alumni and friends.
-At the core of that strength is the need to attract private funds in the form of philanthropic gifts to the School, its departments and soon, to our new building set to break ground soon and open within the next three years.
+At the core of that strength is the need to attract private funds in the form of philanthropic gifts to the School, its departments and soon, to our new building set to open in the fall of 2019.

-Your support is vital.
-The need for student scholarships, professorships, lectureships, and state of the art learning resources, classrooms, and labs has never been stronger.
-In short, we look to your involvement: your time, your effort, and your treasure.
-Our future depends on the strength of our relationship.
-Let’s “Make It Real” together and take the VCU School of Allied Health Professions into its next phase of growth, prosperity, and innovation.
-Please contact me to get involved with your School – as a volunteer, a donor, or both!
-We look forward to your involvement with the School of Allied Health Professions.
+Your support is critical, now more than ever.
+The need for student scholarships, professorships, lectureships, and state of the art learning resources, classrooms, and labs increases each year.
+We need your involvement: your time, efforts, and financial support.
+Our collective future depends on the strength of our relationship.
+Please contact me to get involved with your School or any specific department – as a volunteer, a donor, or both!
+We look forward to welcoming you back to campus!

 T. Greg Prince, Ed.D.